norasyeezys/T1_Super_Hack/README.md

 Told my peer if they didn't mind the risk of bricking the laptop.
 They didn't.
 So I dug right in.

 # Finding the EFI Module

+Alright, so the game plan is to find the EFI chip, extract a BIOS dump, crack the firmware and reflash the BIOS.
+Sounds simple on paper, right?
+But there's a lot that needs to happen.

+First, I needed to find out where the EFI chip actually was.
+What did I do?
+I went on schematics and boardviews for the exact Mac Model.